hhhhhojeihsu/tf_1.8_xla_doc/README.md

 ## Requirement
 - Doxygen
-	- `sudo pacman -Sy doxygen graphviz` on Arch
+	- `sudo pacman -Syu doxygen graphviz` on Arch

 ## How to Write The Document
 Because `EXTRACT_ALL` is set to `NO`.
 So it requires you to have every parent classes/namespaces(except anonymous namespace) documented at least once(can be content free but must have `/**\n [gibberish]\n */`).
 Otherwise the function would not show up correctly on HTML pages.